 Check out my video on The Importance of Daycare Contracts

 As a provider what is the most important part of your contract?
 As a parent, what are you looking for when you read over a contract?

-This summer I read this awesome book by Laura Brodie called Love in a Time of Homeschooling.
+This summer I read a very interesting book written by Laura Brodie called Love in a Time of Homeschooling.
 I stumbled upon it at our local library.
-It is a journey of a mom and daughter who decided to homeschool for one year.
+It is a journey of a mother who decides to homeschool her free spirited daughter for only one year.

-If your interested in hearing more about this book from my perspective, check out the video I made about it after finish the book this summer.
-However I strongly suggest if your contemplating homeschooling, are homeschooling or afterschool your child, look for this book at your local library or purchase it on Amazon.
+If you’re interested in hearing more about this book from my perspective, check out the video I made about it after finish the book this summer.
+However I strongly suggest if you’re contemplating homeschooling, are homeschooling or afterschool your child, look for this book at your local library or purchase it on Amazon.
 Especially if your child is more of a free spirit.
 It helped me feel like I’m not alone.
 I’m not a failure.